 In enter any additional Java options that you want the managed server JVM (Java Virtual Machine) to use.
 These JVM options are tagged onto the end of the managed server's command line.
 Options that are deployment wizard defaults can be overridden in this way.

-For more information, go to http://support.sas.com/resources/ thirdpartysupport/v92 and search for the product name of your Web application server.
+For more information, go to http://support.sas.com/resources/ thirdpartysupport/v93/appservers/index.html and select the product name of your Web application server.